Blue Hawaii (soundtrack)

 Blue Hawaii is the fourth soundtrack album by the American singer Elvis Presley, released on RCA Victor Records in mono and stereo, LPM/LSP 2426, on October 20, 1961.
-It is the soundtrack to the 1961 film of the same name starring Presley.
+It is the soundtrack to the 1961 film Blue Hawaii starring Presley.
 In the United States, the album spent 20 weeks at the number one slot and 39 weeks in the Top 10 on Billboard's Top Pop LPs chart.
 It was certified Gold on December 21, 1961, Platinum and 2× Platinum on March 27, 1992, and 3× Platinum on July 30, 2002, by the Recording Industry Association of America.
-On the US Top Pop Albums chart, Blue Hawaii is second only to the soundtrack of West Side Story as the most successful soundtrack album of the 1960s.
+In the UK, the album spent 18 weeks at no. 1 on the Record Retailers (RR) album chart.
+On the US Top Pop Albums chart, Blue Hawaii is second only to West Side Story as the most successful soundtrack album of the 1960s.

 Content

-RCA and Presley's manager, Colonel Tom Parker, had initially planned a schedule of one soundtrack and one popular music release per year for Presley, in addition to the requisite four singles.
-To coincide with the location of the film, touches of Hawaiian music were included, from instrumentation to the traditional song "Aloha 'Oe".
-The title song was taken from the 1937 Bing Crosby film Waikiki Wedding, and "Hawaiian Wedding Song" dates from a 1926 operetta.
+RCA and Presley's manager, Colonel Tom Parker, had initially planned a schedule of one soundtrack and one popular music release per year for Presley, in addition to four singles.
+To reflect the location of the film, touches of Hawaiian music were included, from instrumentation to the traditional song "Aloha 'Oe".

+The title song "Blue Hawaii" was taken from the 1937 Bing Crosby film Waikiki Wedding, and "Hawaiian Wedding Song" dates from a 1926 operetta.

+The song "No More" is based on the melody of the Spanish song "La paloma", "Almost Always True" on the Quebecois song "Alouette", and "Can't Help Falling in Love" on the eighteenth-century French song "Plaisir d'amour".

 Recording sessions took place at Radio Recorders in Hollywood on March 21, 22, and 23, 1961.
 The songs "Can't Help Falling in Love" and "Rock-A-Hula Baby" were pulled off the album for two sides of a single released on November 21, 1961.
-The A-side "Can't Help Falling in Love," which became the standard closer for a Presley concert in the 1970s, went to number two on the Billboard Hot 100, while the b-side charted independently at number 23.
+The A-side "Can't Help Falling in Love," which became the standard closer for a Presley concert in the 1970s, went to number two on the Billboard Hot 100, while the B-side charted independently at number 23.

+Reception

+Blue Hawaii was nominated for a Grammy Award in 1961 in the category of Best Sound Track Album or Recording of Original Cast from a Motion Picture or Television.

-The success of this soundtrack and its predecessor G. I. Blues, both of which sold in much greater quantity than Presley's two regular releases of the time, Elvis Is Back! and Something for Everybody set the pace for the rest of the decade.
-Parker and Presley would focus on Elvis' film career, non-soundtrack albums taking a back seat with only six during the 1960s against 16 soundtrack albums among 27 movies and the comeback special.
-This formula proved disastrous for Presley's career.
-Popular music was on the threshold of complete renewal and change and Presley became 'lost in Hollywood'.
+The success of this soundtrack and its predecessor G. I. Blues, both of which sold in much greater quantity than Presley's recent released albums Elvis Is Back! and Something for Everybody, set the pace for the rest of the decade.
+Parker and Presley would focus almost exclusively on film work for much of the 1960s.

-Critical reception

-The Blue Hawaii soundtrack was nominated for a Grammy Award in 1961 in the category of Best Sound Track Album or Recording of Original Cast from a Motion Picture or Television.

 Reissues

 Blue Hawaii was reissued on compact disc in 1997 and again in 2008.
-The latter edition was a deluxe 2-disc release on the Follow That Dream label that featured numerous alternate takes.
+The latter edition was a deluxe two-disc release on the Follow That Dream label that featured numerous alternate takes.
 It also corrected the error with the 1997 issue that incorrectly reversed the stereo channels.